skip to content

 Open the URL, log in with your OpenAI account, enter the code.
 Tokens are saved locally - you won’t need to repeat this unless they expire.

-Optional: Auto-start LiteLLM on login (macOS)
+Step 7 - Auto-start LiteLLM on login (macOS)

 Create the plist: